Aftabbs/Machine-Learning-Case-Studies/README.md

 ## Get Involved

-We encourage you to explore the case studies, work on them, and share your findings.
+I encourage you to explore the case studies, work on them, and share your findings.
 If you have questions, ideas, or improvements to suggest, please open issues or create pull requests.
 Together, we can learn, grow, and contribute to the Machine Learning community.

 ## License

-This repository is licensed under the [MIT License](./LICENSE), allowing you to use the materials for personal and educational purposes.
+This repository is licensed under the [GPL](./LICENSE), allowing you to use the materials for personal and educational purposes.
 Please review the license file for more details.